 - Variety of accounts: It’s a good idea to have a combination of credit accounts.
 For instance, if you have a credit card, mortgage, and auto loan this looks better than just opening three different credit cards.

-- Credit utilization ratio: Your credit utilization ratio is the amount you’ve spent in comparison to the available credit amount.
+- Credit utilization ratio: This gives you an idea of your credit usage.
+Your credit utilization ratio is the amount you’ve spent in comparison to the available credit amount.
 For example, if you have $1,000 in available credit and spent $200, then your credit utilization is 20%.
-In general, it’s a good idea to keep this rate below 30% or your credit score will likely take a hit.
+In general, it’s a good idea to keep this rate below 30% or your credit scores will likely take a hit.

-- Total balances across your accounts: Chase will also evaluate your total balances across all of your open accounts.
+- Total balances across your accounts: Credit Journey will also evaluate your total balances across all of your open accounts.
 Just like with your credit utilization ratio, it’s a good idea to keep this number as low as possible.

-- Recent inquiries: If a lender recently did a hard inquiry on your account, this can temporarily lower your credit score.
+- Recent credit inquiries: If a lender recently made a hard inquiry on your credit report, this can temporarily lower your credit scores.
 It’s never a good idea to have multiple inquires within a short period of time.

-- Age of your accounts: Chase will also consider the age of your oldest account.
+- Age of your accounts: It also considers the age of your oldest account.
 In general, older accounts will help you more than brand-new accounts.
 This is why it’s never a good idea to open and close credit cards frequently.

-Here are some of the biggest pros and cons of opening a Chase Credit Journey account:
+Here are some of the biggest pros and cons of Chase Credit Journey:

-- You don’t need to be a Chase customer to sign up
+- You don’t need to have an account with Chase to sign up

 - You’ll receive daily alerts about your credit score

-- You’ll see your Vantage 3.0 score, not your FICO score
+- You’ll see your Vantage 3.0 credit score, not your FICO score

-- You won’t receive a copy of your actual credit report
+- You will only receive a copy of your TransUnion credit report

-- Some reviews claim that the Chase Credit Journey score is not entirely accurate
+- Some reviews claim that the score is not entirely accurate

-- Credit Sesame: Credit Sesame provides free credit monitoring services, as well as a personalized credit report.
-This will give you insight into some of the biggest factors impacting your score, like your credit utilization and payment history.
+- Credit Sesame: Credit Sesame provides a free credit report, plus insights into your credit utilization and payment history.